How to Quiet ATV Exhaust Noise – Your 12 Best Options

 If you can live with the looks, you should make a system like this for half or two-thirds of the cost of a bolt-on system.

-Be aware that back pressure and power loss may become issues if you choose a muffler that is too effective.
+Be aware that back pressure and power loss may become issues if you choose a too-restrictive muffler.

 6. Fix Any Exhaust Leaks

-Even the smallest leak or crack can make your exhaust noticeably louder.
+Even the most minor leak or crack can make your exhaust noticeably louder.
 It is common to experience shrill whistling noises when you apply throttle.
 Under deceleration, you may even get a backfire due to a change in backpressure.

 The leak may be hard to spot, but start at the front and work your way backward.